dp2292/CP03-Data-Alchemists/README.md

 4. `Won`: The number of matches won by the team against the specified opposition.
 5. `Lost`: The number of matches lost by the team against the specified opposition.
 6. `%`: The win percentage, calculated as the ratio of matches won to the total matches played, expressed as a percentage.

+I. stadium_details.csv (Scrapped, ESPN Cricinfo)

+1. `venue`: The cricket stadium or venue for which the statistics are recorded.
+2. `won_after_bat_first`: The number of matches won at the venue by teams batting first.
+3. `won_after_chase`: The number of matches won at the venue by teams chasing a target.
+4. `first_inning_score`: The average score in the first inning at the venue across all matches.
+5. `second_inning_score`: The average score in the second inning at the venue across all matches.

 ## Objectives